iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Operators Example Pack.md

 ---
 ### **Box Constrained Optimizations**

 Proximal gradient can also handle convex constrained optimization, where the constraints are expressed as an indicator function over a convex set.
 And the proximal operator is projecting points to that convex set.
+Notice that this is another example where we can use the parallel property of the proximal operator.

-The proximal operator for a box constrained optimization problem requires solving:
+Suppose that the box constraint is defined by $[l_i, u_i]\; \forall 1 \le i \le n$, for each of the variable $x_i$.
+Notice that projecting onto a single interval for $y_i$ just $\min(\max(y_i, l_i), u_i)$.
+Just apply this for $1\le i \le n$ will work.